 Is there really a limit to the number of Gyms you can be on at one time now?
-20 or something?

 20 is the current limit.
 Keep in mind, though, that the new Gym system doesn't seem built to favor keeping a large quantity of Gyms.
 As you'll see below, Gyms now take a lot more effort to maintain.
 So, unless you have 20 Gyms clustered around an area you're in or pass by multiple times a day, you might find quality now beats quantity.

 You can't add Pokémon to a Gym if it's under attack?